High Court of Australia

 The High Court of Australia is the highest court in the Australian judicial system.

-Visitors to the Court can view the courtrooms where the Court interprets and applies the law of Australia and hears cases of special significance which includes challenges to the constitutional validity of laws.
+Visitors to the Court can view the courtrooms where the Court interprets and applies the law of Australia and hears cases of special significance, including challenges to the constitutional validity of laws.

 During sitting weeks, subject to available seating, visitors can observe the oral argument and see barristers present their case before the Justices.